RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 ### Task

-- Working as part of a small team of 1-3 people, please pick a paper of interest to you that has code and data that are available, published anytime since 2019, in an American Economic Association journal.
+- Working as part of a team of 1-3 people, please pick a paper of interest to you, with code and data that are available, published anytime since 2019, in an American Economic Association [journal](https://www.aeaweb.org/journals).
 These journals are: 'American Economic Review', 'AER: Insights', 'AEJ: Applied Economics', 'AEJ: Economic Policy', 'AEJ: Macroeconomics', 'AEJ: Microeconomics', 'Journal of Economic Literature', 'Journal of Economic Perspectives', 'AEA Papers & Proceedings'.
-And they can be seen here: https://www.aeaweb.org/journals.
-- Following the [*Guide for Accelerating Computational Reproducibility in the Social Sciences*](https://bitss.github.io/ACRE/), please conduct a **replication**^[This terminology is used following @barba2018terminologies, but it is the opposite of that used by BITSS.] of at least three graphs or tables using the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org).
+- Following the [*Guide for Accelerating Computational Reproducibility in the Social Sciences*](https://bitss.github.io/ACRE/), please complete a **replication**^[This terminology is used following @barba2018terminologies, but it is the opposite of that used by BITSS.] of at least three graphs, tables, or a combination, from that paper, using the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org).
 Note the DOI of your replication.
-- Working in an entirely reproducible way then conduct a **reproduction** of two or three aspects and write a short paper about that.
+- Working in an entirely reproducible way then conduct a **reproduction** based on two or three aspects of the paper, and write a short paper about that.
   - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, and references.
-  - The aspects that you focus on in your paper could be the same aspects that you replicated.
+  - The aspects that you focus on in your paper could be the same aspects that you replicated, but they do not need to be.
 Follow the direction of the paper, but make it your own.
 That means you should ask a slightly different question, or answer the same question in a slightly different way, but still use the same dataset.
   - Include the DOI of your replication in your paper and a link to the GitHub repo that underpins your paper.
-  - The discussion must include sub-sections that focus on three or four interesting points, and sub-sections on weaknesses and next steps.
+  - The discussion should include three or four sub-sections that each focus on a point you find interesting, and there should be another sub-section on the weaknesses of your paper and next steps for your paper.
-  - In the discussion section and any other relevant section, please be sure to discuss ethics and bias with reference to relevant literature.
+  - In the discussion section, and any other relevant section, please be sure to discuss ethics and bias, with reference to relevant literature.
   - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
 Pitch it at an educated, but non-specialist, audience
   - Use appendices for supporting, but not critical, material.
   - Code should be entirely reproducible, well-documented, and readable.